dimroc/count/ios/README.md

 ## Setup

-1. Use Xcode 10+
+1. Use Xcode 10+ for Swift 4.2, and macOS Mojave for Core ML 2 and Create ML.
-2. Install carthage
+2. Install carthage.
-3. carthage bootstrap
+3. `carthage update --platform ios,macos` or `carthage bootstrap`.
-4. Build every target, including CrowdCountApi and CrowdCountApiMac
+4. Build CrowdCount.
+For Prediction.playground, explicitly build the libraries CrowdCountApi and CrowdCountApiMac.
+5. For iOS app, use [Google Firebase](https://firebase.google.com/) to create a standard bare bones `GoogleService-Info.plist` or just delete the file `GoogleService-Info.plist` from Xcode.
+Used for image upload on request.